Singularity-tutorial/Singularity-tutorial.github.io/03-the-ecosystem/README.md

 ## Tags and hashes

-First, Docker Hub and the container library both have a concept of a tagged image.
+First, Docker Hub and the Container Library both have a concept of a tagged image.
 Tags make it convenient for developers to release several different versions of the same container.
 For instance, if you wanted to specify that you need Debian version 9, you could do so like this:

 ```
 $ singularity pull library://debian:9